What Is the ROI of an MRP System and How to Calculate It?

-When it comes to implementing an MRP system, many small manufacturers think it will be too expensive for them.
+Many small manufacturers think implementing MRP software would be too expensive for them.
 To put their minds at ease, we have compiled a small guide to calculating the Return on Investment of an MRP system.

 Why is it important to estimate ROI before making an investment?

-Many small companies constantly postpone deciding whether to invest into an MRP system or not as they are struggling to estimate the Return on Investment.
+Many small companies constantly postpone deciding whether to invest in an MRP system or not as they are struggling to estimate the Return on Investment.
 There is a widely spread misconception that ROI cannot be estimated for an investment when it comes to digital solutions, however, this is not true.
 Another common mistake is the belief that positive results are guaranteed regardless of which digital solution is implemented.
-In reality, there are high risks to invest into the wrong features, overinvest or invest too little, which leads to an exceptionally long Return on Investment or even to reduced productivity.
+In reality, there are high risks of investing in the wrong features, overinvesting, or investing too little, which leads to an exceptionally long Return on Investment or even to reduced productivity.

 Hidden Factory is a term coined by Armand Feigenbaum.
 It refers to the activities in a manufacturing process that decrease the quality and efficiency of an operation.
 Thus, it is essential to thoroughly study the potential gains before making an investment decision.